Herb Butter Turkey

 - Slice & enjoy!
 Save the carcass to make Turkey Bone Broth.

 - Optional Gravy: Take 1 cup of broth from the base of the crockpot and add it to a small sauce pot.
-Bring to a boil, whisking in flour and spices.
+Bring to a boil, whisk in flour and spices.
 Reduce heat and simmer.
 It should thicken almost immediately.